waxim/slimmvc/readme.md

 ## Errors
 This is a general note on errors, the tempation might be to send actual 404 pages or maybe error breakdowns but my feeling is this should be avoided so a 'global' way to run to errors hasn't really be included to instead encourage you to use actual returns to pass meaningful errors from your controllers to your end users.
 The system will 404 on a missing controller or method and will 403 on a access validation by default sending ONLY the http codes which I think is cleanest, you controllers can run to 404 by returning false but a much nicer way might be to return say a json response `{error: 'Sorry, you did not include a user id.'}` or some such.

 Controllers can also control the http_code they wish to send, as explained above.
+Events are explained below.

 ## Events
 SlimMVC contains extensive Event support, which is provided by an edited version of Eric Barnes' [CodeIgniter-Events](https://github.com/ericbarnes/CodeIgniter-Events) to make the code as extenable as possible, instead of